khaoula-ess/sql-data-analytics-project-/README.md

-# sql-data-analytics-project-
-📊 Overview
-Welcome to the SQL Data Analytics Project! 🚀
+📊 SQL Data Analytics Project
+📌 Overview
-This repository is a curated collection of SQL scripts crafted for:
+This repository contains a collection of SQL scripts for data exploration, analytics, and reporting.
+The scripts focus on:

-🔍 Data Exploration – Understand your database structure and relationships
+🔍 Database Exploration – Inspect tables, fields, and relationships

-📈 Analytics – Generate insights using KPIs, metrics, and aggregations
+📈 Metrics & KPIs – Calculate totals, averages, and performance indicators

-⏳ Time-Based Trends – Track changes over time and cumulative performance
+⏳ Time-Based Trends – Track changes over time and cumulative growth

-🧩 Segmentation – Group and analyze customers, products, or categories
+🧩 Segmentation – Categorize data for deeper insights

-📑 Reporting – Build comprehensive and reusable SQL-based reports
+📑 Reporting – Combine queries into clear, reusable reports

-Whether you’re a data analyst, BI professional, or just sharpening your SQL skills, this repo is designed to help you explore, analyze, and interpret data efficiently.
+🗂️ Features
+Organized SQL scripts by topic

+Practical examples for data analysis

+Queries compatible with popular SQL databases (adjust syntax if needed)

+Ready-to-use structure for quick exploration and reporting